-Mange is a skin disease found in animal and is caused by parasitic mites.
+Mange is a skin disease found in animals and is caused by parasitic mites.
 Some of the mange’s effects are hair loss and severe itching, and the formation of scabs.

 If your dog is diagnosed with Mange, you can apply the following home remedies:

 - Hydrogen Peroxide and Borax